nichmidd/servicedeskstatistics/README.md

 cp functions/import-stats/config.json.example functions/import-stats/config.json
 ```

+Now:

-Now edit the config.json to suit your environment
+- edit the config.json to suit your environment
-Next, edit each serverless.yml to suit your environment
+- edit each serverless.yml to suit your environment
-Now run the Makefile
+- run the Makefile

 ```bash
 make